-This project was funded through the City of Calgary's Council Innovation Fund, awarded to Parks Foundation and Vivo for Healthier Generations.
+This project was funded through the City of Calgary's Council Innovation Fund and Suncor Energy Foundation and led by the Parks Foundation and Vivo for Healthier Generations.

 Support for project evaluation, engagement and reporting was provided by Habitus Consulting, Hive Developments and Human Insights.